learn-co-curriculum/array-readme-qualifying/README.md

 speed_dial[1] #=> "Chipps"
 ```

-Re-assigning a value to an index of an array looks a lot like variable definition and that is by design.
+Re-assigning a value to an index of an array looks a lot like variable definition and that is by desighttps://learn.co/submissions?assessment_id=102476&assignment_id=43260&lesson_id=12607n.
 Just indicate which index you want to write to with `[ ]`, and then assign it a new value with `=`.
 The old value is totally forgotten and replaced by the new value.

 ## Manipulating Arrays

-If an array is a storage container for a list of data, then we can imaging adding and removing individual items from it.
+If an array is a storage container for a list of data, then we can add and remove individual items from it.
 There are several ways to accomplish either.

 ### Adding Items to an Array